buzden/deptycheck/docs/source/explanation/derivation/design.md

 thus we focus on more ad-hoc direct derivation.
 :::

+(sect-derivation-task)=

 ## Derivation task

+%We are working in dependently typed context, so in general case generator is a function
+%rather than just a data instance.

 % derivation task (given/generated type arguments, external generators)